hyprwm/hyprland-wiki/pages/Plugins/Development/Getting-Started.md

 }
 ```

-The first method will be called when your plugin gets initialized (loaded)
+The first method will be called when your plugin gets initialized (loaded).

 You can, and probably should, initialize everything you may want to use in
 there.